 Criminal Defense Attorney in New Hampshire

-If you have been arrested for suspicion of a criminal defense in New Hampshire, call our office right away.
+If you have been arrested for, or are suspected of committing a crime in New Hampshire, call our office right away.
 Many people facing criminal charges are eager to know what kind of punishment they should expect.
 We can answer all these questions for you and explain that the best way to get the sentence you want is to avoid conviction by building a strong defense.

 All criminal charges are serious and will appear on your criminal record for anyone to see.
 Whether you are facing class B misdemeanor charges or class A felony charges, we can help you.
-Attorney Ryan Russman knows what is takes to fight criminal charges and get you the results you want.
+Attorneys Ryan Russman and Jerome Blanchard know what it takes to fight criminal charges and get you the results you want.